The Las Colinas Symphony Orchestra Season - Vienna City of Music | Texas Music Office | Office of the Texas Governor | Greg Abbott

 Concert season

-The Garland Symphony Orchestra will continue with its fall performance of our 2017-18 Season, Vienna, City of music!
-This performance will feature a performance of Strauss Der Rosenkavalier Waltz Sequence No. 1, and Mahler Symphony No. 1 in D Major ("Titan").
+The Las Colinas Symphony Orchestra will continue with its fall performance of our 2017-18 Season, Vienna, City of Music!
+This performance will feature an appearance by Alex McDonald, Piano performing Brahms Piano Concerto No. 2 in Bb Major.
+This concert will also feature: Beethoven Egmont Overture, Schubert Symphony No. 4 in C Minor, D. 417.